Beef Rendang is a delicious hot and sour recipe from Indonesia, a dish that I consider to be a curry.

 Personally speaking, I usually serve this recipe with some simply cooked rice.

 I find that rice is a great side for spicy recipes, it is a neutral flavour that is great for calming chilli burn if it all gets too much!

-But I have heard of it being served with noodle salads and pickled salads.
+But I have served it with both noodle salads and pickled salads.

 Then I demonstrate my true heathen nature.
-I consider this beef rendang recipe to be a curry and a curry needs beer as far as I am concerned!
+I consider this recipe to be a curry and a curry needs beer as far as I am concerned!

 Of course, if you struggle with chilli heat then avoid the beer and get a cream or yoghurt based drink.

 - 400 g (14 oz) Beef